Getting to the Bottom of Rib Cage Pain

 Role of Fascia in Rib Cage Pain

-Fascia is a thin, dense sheet of connective tissue that holds bundles of muscle fibers together so they can glide independently of other muscles and move freely among your bones, nerves and vital organs.
+Fascia is a thin dense sheet of connective tissue that encases bundles of muscle fibers so they can glide independently of other muscles and move freely among bones, nerves and vital organs.
 Fascia has multiple sensory neurons that help your body’s systems communicate with one another.
+Because fascia is highly innervated, it can generate significant pain when injured.

 To function at its best, fascia needs to remain supple and elastic.
 Repetitive motion activities and overtraining can cause overuse injuries to the fascia that make it stiff and tight.
 Stiff fascia can often be the root cause of rib fascia pain, interfering with your breathing apparatus and limiting your trunk range of motion.